A Place of Safety

 A Place of Safety is a crime novel written by English writer Caroline Graham and first published by Headline in 1999.
 The story follows Chief Inspector Tom Barnaby investigating the murder of a man in a village.
 It is the sixth volume in Graham's Chief Inspector Barnaby series, preceded by Faithful unto Death and followed by A Ghost in the Machine.

+Unlike Graham's previous Chief Inspector Barnaby novels, A Place of Safety was not adapted for the television series Midsomer Murders.
+According to Graham, this was because the novel did not fit into the "Whodunit" format of the series.

 Plot summary

 Ferne Basset vicar's wife Ann Lawrence accuses Carlotta, a young homeless girl her husband has taken in, of stealing her precious heirloom earrings.
 Their argument escalates and the pair end up fighting on the area's picturesque bridge, when Carlotta falls off into the river below.

 After her body doesn't re-surface, witness Charlie Leathers begins blackmailing Ann for money, until he's found garrotted and his pet dog, Candy, left savagely beaten.
 However, still another blackmail demand arrives and this time Ann won't pay.
 Meanwhile, Chief Inspector Barnaby peels away at the wholesome veneer of Ferne Basset in his hunt for a dangerous and sadistic killer.